AAWA-byt/scientists-quartet/README.md

 ### :page_facing_up: Procedure

-- Clone the source code with the following command
+- Clone the source code with the following command:
 ```
 git clone https://github.com/AAWA-byt/physiker-quartet.git
 ```
 - Edit the config file ```./server/config.json``` as you need it
-- In the ```./client``` folder you run the following commands
+- In the ```./client``` folder you run the following commands:
 ```
 # Install all required packages
 npm i